-During the year, our Target Recruitment and Training programme has been a great success. working in partnership with our contractors, local authority and external partners, we were able share various to employment opportunities on our website, complete virtual mock interviews and provide on-site, work apprenticeship and placement opportunities.
+During the year, our Target Recruitment and Training programme has been a remarkable success.
+We have been able to work in partnership with our contractors and external partners to share a variety of employment opportunities on our website, complete mock interviews, provide on-site work placements, and provide apprenticeship opportunities.